tokamak-network/darius-tutorial/cross-dom-bridge-erc20/README.md

 1. Copy `.env.example` to `.env` and edit it:

-   1. Set `MNEMONIC` to point to an account that has ETH on the Goerli test network and the Optimism Goerli test network.
+   1. Set `MNEMONIC` to point to an account that has ETH on the Goerli test network and the Darius L2 test network.
    1. Set `ALCHEMY_API_KEY` to the key for the Goerli app.

    [This faucet gives ETH on the Goerli network](https://faucet.paradigm.xyz/).